 Many times, if you are already involved on an IRS procedure they will ask you to sign various admissions of liability.
 These documents can be considered a "return" because you are swearing to the truth.

 Since the attestation clause is a sworn statement, the taxpayer verifies the truthfulness of the return under penalty of perjury.
 If a taxpayer has no records of income they are required to reasonably estimate the amount.
 Similarly, a taxpayer must also reasonably estimate all deductions to which they are entitled.

 So, it would be erroneous to require a taxpayer to honestly reveal his or her income to the best of their knowledge without simultaneously allowing reasonable deductions off that income, despite a lack of hard evidence.

 You don't need to produce all the evidence for your tax return preparer when they prepare your returns.
-But, you need to place your evidence in order so you have a contemporaneous record of the occurances and can avoid negligent record-keeping penalties.
+However, you need to place your evidence in order so you have a contemporaneous record of the occurrences and can avoid negligent record-keeping penalties.

 There are 2 different types of deductions: personal and business.
 Many of the personal deductions appear on Schedule A. The business deductions appear on separate filings (e.g., Forms 1120S, 1165) or on a Schedule C attached to your Form 1040.

 Business deductions must be ordinary & necessary.
 The method for properly producing deductions is to copy both the billings and the payments.
 Place these in chronological order with a Total tape on top.
 All of this is explained in much greater detail in the TaxHelp Audit Defense Program.